 Blue Woodruff (Asperula orientalis)

-Unlike perennial woodruff, Asperula orientalis has small, deep blue flowers.
-It is often considered a wildflower and the volunteers will look good poking through other plants in the garden.
-A word of caution: rabbits love to munch on the new, tender plants.
+Unlike perennial woodruff (Galium odoratum), the annual Asperula orientalis has small, deep blue flowers.
+It is often considered a wildflower, and the volunteers will look good poking through other plants in the garden.
+A word of caution: Rabbits love to munch on the new, tender plants.

 04 of 26

-You'll find the seed of California poppy in a lot of wildflower mixes, but you will have better luck growing it on its own.
-The delicate orange blossoms sit on airy fern-like foliage.Continue to 5 of 26 below.
+You'll find the seed of California poppy in a lot of wildflower mixes, but you may have better luck growing it on its own.
+The delicate orange blossoms sit on airy, fern-like foliage.Continue to 5 of 26 below.

 05 of 26

-The annual Candytuft comes in more colors than the white perennial variety.
-These are cool weather plants that should be seeded early, so they can bloom before summer's heat.
+The annual candytuft comes in more colors than the white perennial variety.
+These are cool-weather plants that should be seeded early so that they can bloom before summer's heat.

 06 of 26

-This cottage garden plant can grow 1 - 3 ft. tall, with long stems of flowers.
-USDA Hardiness Zones 7 and above can seed them in the fall, for blooms throughout winter, Cooler climates should seed in early spring.
+Cottage garden plant Clarkia amoena can grow 2 feet tall, with long stems of flowers.
+USDA Hardiness Zones 7 and above can seed them in the fall for blooms throughout winter.
+Cooler climates should seed in early spring.

 07 of 26

-The annual Coreopsis, also known as Calliopsis, is even more free-flowering than the perennial varieties.
-If you have problems with perennial Coreopsis spreading and taking over your garden, this is a good option.
+The annual coreopsis, also known as calliopsis, is even more free-flowering than the perennial varieties.
+If you have problems with perennial coreopsis spreading and taking over your garden, the annual variety is a good option.
+And birds will eat some of the seeds the flowers produce.

 08 of 26